Randomized Evaluation of Recurrent Stroke Comparing PFO Closure to Established Current Standard of Care Treatment - RESPECT

 Longer-term follow-up: No difference was noted in all-cause strokes between PFO and medical management arms on extended follow-up (mean ~5 years) (p = 0.16).
 A blinded assessment was performed of the recurrent strokes, and one third of them were noted to be noncryptogenic (i.e., due to other mechanisms such as small-vessel disease, atrial fibrillation, atherosclerosis, etc.).
 There was a significant benefit in favor of PFO closure among patients with a recurrent cryptogenic stroke (HR 0.46, p = 0.042), in patients aged <60 years (HR 0.48, p = 0.035), and in those with an atrial septal aneurysm (HR 0.25, p = 0.007).
 All-cause mortality was 0.22% vs. 0.42%/100 PY.

 The results of the RESPECT trial indicate that PFO closure with the Amplatzer PFO Occluder is not superior to medical management in reducing recurrent strokes in patients with presumed cryptogenic stroke and evidence of a PFO.
 There were, however, trends toward benefit on per-protocol analysis and in patients with large shunts and those with atrial septal aneuryms.
-On extended follow-up, the results were mostly similar.
-An interesting observation was that nearly one third of strokes thought to be cryptogenic likely had another underlying mechanism, and in patients with true cryptogenic strokes, PFO closure appeared to be superior compared with medical management.
+On extended follow-up, there appeared to be a benefit in patients with true cryptogenic stroke.
+An interesting observation was that nearly one third of strokes thought to be cryptogenic likely had another underlying mechanism.

 Presented by Dr. John Carroll at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2015), San Francisco, CA, October 15, 2015.